ma-ji/css/docs/schedule.md

 #### Before class

-- Review Assignment 3: Gathering Literature in Your Field
+- Review Assignment 3: Gathering Literature in Your Field (i.e., CSSPrimer: Chapter 3)

 #### In class